YOU CAN DOWNLOAD THE ACADEMIC REQUIREMENTS CHECKLIST FOR THE PH.D. DEGREE

-- At least two committee members must be CS professors or joint CS professors .
+- At least two committee members must be CS professors or joint CS professors (academic council members i.e. Stanford faculty).
+Courtesy CS professors do not count.
 This is a departmental requirement

 - The Reading Committee supervises the dissertation research, advises the student, evaluates the student's progress and signs the final draft of the dissertation.